 Koh Chang is a very popular destination for travelers and backpackers however, its not as popular as Koh Samui or Phuket.
 For that reason, you will find an island that is tranquil, quiet, fun, but not over-run by tourists.
 There is no Starbucks here!

-Why get on a cramped bus so that you can save a few bucks.
-Let’s kick this vacation into high-gear and get to Koh Chang as quick as possible.
-Plus, there a strong chance you have been on a plane with several people coughing and sneezing.
-Why risk getting a cold on the first day of your vacation by traveling on a bus full of people.
-Once the bus gets to Koh Chang you will need to catch a taxi to your hotel.
-Screw that!
-Have EZ Ride Thailand meet you Suvarnabhumi Airport and bring you directly to your hotel.
-The sooner you are drinking out of a coconut the better!
+Why get on a cramped bus full of people just so that you can save a few bucks.
+Plus, there a strong chance you have been on an airplane with several people coughing and sneezing.
+Don’t risk getting a cold on the first day of your vacation by traveling on a bus full of people.
+The bus won’t go directly to your hotel anyways.
+Kick this vacation into high-gear and get to Koh Chang quicker and easier.
+Have one of our drivers meet you at Suvarnabhumi Airport and bring you directly to your hotel.
+The sooner you are relaxing by the ocean and drinking out of a coconut the better!

 Hua Hin is a seaside resort on the Gulf of Thailand, in the southern Thai province of Prachuap Khiri Khan.
 Once a quiet fishing village, it grew into a fashionable escape for residents of Bangkok after the 1920s, when the Thai royal family built summer palaces here.
 Hua Hin Beach, popular for families, swimming and relaxing in the sun, is the main stretch of sand, lined with high-end hotels, seafood restaurants, bars, and entertainment.
 Love to golf?
 Hua Hin has over a dozen world-class golf courses.

-Have have had requests from trips all over Thailand.
-From Chiang Mai to Phuket and Udon Thani to Kanchanaburi; we have it all covered.
+We get ride requests to and from cities all over Thailand.
+From Chiang Mai to Phuket and Udon Thani to Kanchanaburi, we have it all covered.
 If you are reading this website you must be preparing for your trip.
-You are likely someone who has just traveled a long way and does not want to delay the ‘vacation time’ any longer by taking a train or bus.
-You are determined to maximize your fun by checking into your hotel as quick as possible and getting into a pair of flip-flops.
+You are likely someone who has just traveled a long way and does not want to delay your vacation time by taking a train or bus.
+You are determined to maximize your fun by checking into your hotel as quick as possible and immediately getting into a pair of flip-flops.
 We get it!